 Joining the global art exhibition documenta as main sponsor for the fourth time, is an expression of Volkswagen AG´ profound conviction that furthering arts and culture is one of the most crucial concerns of modern society.
 Events such as this are a platform for a free artistic debate about the issues of our time. documenta is regarded highly by both visitors and professionals, enabling the exhibitions to generate strong and lasting impulses.
-In Athens, documenta 14 opened the first exhibition segment as part of the trans-national concept, which this year will for the first time be staged in two places.
-With the start in Kassel on June 10th Volkswagen’s facilities will also be closely tied in.
+In Athens, documenta 14 opened the first exhibition segment as part of the trans-national concept, which this year for the first time was staged in two places.
+With the start in Kassel on June 10th Volkswagen’s facilities were also closely tied in.